playtron-os/gamelab/README.md

 ## Setup

-Before you can use Labs, you'll need a device running Playtron OS.
+Before you can use GameLAB, you'll need a device running Playtron OS.
 Make sure your Playtron device authorizes remote access and note its IP address.

 ![Remote access](.github/pictures/enable-remote.png?raw=true)

-Then open the Labs application on your computer.
+Then open the GameLAB application on your computer.
 You should see a greeting screen asking you to connect to a device.
 Enter the IP address of the Playtron device and click Connect.

 ![Connect](.github/pictures/connect-device.png?raw=true)